-Program participants must report all changes in household composition to the PHA between annual reexaminations in writing.
+Program participants must report all changes in household composition and household income to CMHA between annual reexaminations in writing.
 This includes additions due to birth, adoption and court-awarded custody.
 The family must obtain CMHA's written approval prior to all other additions to the household.